 From the crispy tofu to the sautéed veggies and the fragrant miso broth, every element plays a crucial role in creating a bowl that’s not just food, but an experience.
 So, gather your ingredients, set the stage, and let the miso magic unfold as you create a comforting masterpiece that will warm both your heart and your taste buds.

 Welcome to Claire Bear Bites!
 Here is where we have the most amount of fun with food.
-I’m an silly, quirky Aussie living in LA, creating and loving bright, colorful, healthy and delicious plant based meals.
+I’m an silly, quirky Aussie living in LA, creating and loving bright, colorful, healthy and delicious plant forward meals.

 This deliciously colorful meals are a direct reflection of me and my love for experimenting.
 Food should make you happy, smile and make you do a weird lil happy dance cause it taste so dang good.
 Life can be stressful but your food doesn’t need to be!
 Let’s have fun and eat the rainbow!